 They may then refer to an earlier, validated will if one exists.
 If there is no earlier will to refer to then the money, property and possessions of the deceased may be distributed under intestacy law.

 Regardless of your situation, if you’re looking to contest a will or are dealing with a contested will, then we are here to help with friendly, expert legal support and advice.
-Please contact our team of contentious probate solicitors for further information.
+Please contact our team of contentious probate solicitors for further information or fill in the contact form below.